BSO

 Former Mayor Michael Albano never attends these types of affairs, perhaps out of fear of being tarred, feathered and thrown into the Connecticut River by angry Springfield residents.
 Old rogues who did appear included library thief Henry Thomas and the shady ex-rep Saco Catjakis.
 Here is the former State Rep. from Pine Point Dave Vigneault, who served in the 1960's.

-I was glad to see that I wasn't the only troublemaker in attendance - the infamous Sheila McElwaine.
+I was glad to see that I wasn't the only troublemaker in attendance - the infamous activist Sheila McElwaine.

 Springfield City Councilor John Lysak.